 In Adelaide in 1989, when he pleaded for the media’s help to battle the FISA ogre Balestre, the tears were there.
 “You leave a lot of things behind you when you follow a passion,” he said.
 “Anyone who prevents an athlete from going to the highest place strikes a major blow to his mind and motivation.
 In that situation everything goes against you in your heart.”

 It was an uncomfortable feeling to watch a man so plainly exposing his feelings, and not even his detractors drew any satisfaction from seeing him so vulnerable.

 At Jerez in 1990 he was literally spellbinding as he spoke of why he visited Martin Donnelly as he lay crumpled on the race track, and how he then went out and lapped faster than ever.

-“As a racing driver there are some things you have to go through, to cope with Sometimes they are not human, yet you go through it and do them just because of the feelings that you get by driving, that you don’t get in another profession.
+“As a racing driver there are some things you have to go through, to cope with.
+Sometimes they are not human, yet you go through and do them just because of the feelings that you get by driving, that you don’t get in another profession.
 Some of the things are not pleasant, but in order to have some of the nice things, you have to face them.”

 Whatever personal test he put himself through that day in Spain, he came through it with honour.

 The unenlightened may say a driver should never perform in such a condition, but what Senna did that day was abnormally brave.
-It was Neville Duke breaking the Sound Barrier at Farnborough in 1952, to keep the crowd from panicking immediately after his friend lohn Derry had plunged to his death when the experimental De Havilland DHI 10 had broken up.
+It was Neville Duke breaking the Sound Barrier at Farnborough in 1952, to keep the crowd from panicking immediately after his friend John Derry had plunged to his death when the experimental De Havilland DH110 had broken up.
 It was Jimmy Carruthers standing on the gas in his Eagle for 10 miles at 195mph at Indianapolis in 1973 the day his friend Art Pollard perished.